 This translates to any wine of particular local region/sub area.
 The wine can be a blend of different grapes from that region.
 Therefore, it doesnt need to meet the strict requirement of at least 80% sangiovese grapes (as per DOC and DOCG categories).
 Basically, we would call this table wine.
 Typically they are average wines but occasionally you do find a good bottle!
 These wines are sometimes called Supertuscan, coined in the late 1970s.
 It indicates the red wine does not follow the traditional production rules of the DOC and DOCG wines but the wine itself had good structure.
 It allows the winemakers to use grape varieties not allowed by the traditional DOC and DOCG, for example, cabernet sauvignon or merlot.

 Another phrase/category you will now see is Gran Selezione.
 Coined in 2013, this is a Chianti Classico wine still produced only with grapes owned by the winery.
 But its cultivated with strict rules regarding chemical free and organic properties.
-But still producing high quality wines.
+Still producing high quality wines.
 It still requires at least 80% sangiovese grape and the minimum aging in a bottle is longer at 30 months.

 Buy chianti wines cheatsheet